gardener/gardener/docs/concepts/apiserver.md

 In addition to `CloudProfile`s, `NamespacedCloudProfile`s exist to enable project level `CloudProfile`s.
 Please view [GEP-25](../proposals/25-namespaced-cloud-profiles.md) for additional information.
 This feature is currently under development and not ready for productive use.
-At the moment, only the necessary APIs and validations exist to allow for extension to adapt to the new `NamespacedCloudProfile` resource.
+At the moment, only the necessary APIs and validations exist to allow for extensions to adapt to the new `NamespacedCloudProfile` resource.

 ## `InternalSecret`s